 3) The real reason Cesarean Sections Are Becoming More Common

 In the past fifty years, the number of C-section births in the United States has jumped dramatically, from less than five percent to almost thirty-two percent.
 It would seem that this increase would contribute to a higher survival rate for pregnant women facing complications, but American women are four times more likely to die from childbirth than many other industrialized nations.
-The fear of being sued is actually pushing the doctors to perform more C-sections.
-In 2009, almost thirty percent of obstetricians admitted that they used surgery as an option more often because of the malpractice pressure.
-They, in turn, are putting more pressure on women to have C-sections, robbing the women of a vital life experience.
+The fear of being sued is actually pushing doctors to perform more cesarean section errors.
+In 2009, almost thirty percent of obstetricians admitted that they used surgery as an option more often because of the OBGYAN malpractice pressure.
+They, in turn, are putting more pressure on women to have C-sections, robbing the women of vital life experience.

 4) The negative effects of having a Cesarean Sections

 Some of the research coming out today suggests that there are major potentials for issues if a woman has a C-section.
 Particularly, they can lose too much blood and need transfusions, they may develop serious infections in the surgical site, and they may have trouble breastfeeding later due to hormone issues caused by the surgery as opposed to natural childbirth.
 In addition, if a woman gives birth through C-section, it is very unlikely that she will be able to give birth vaginally with a future pregnancy.
 This is because most doctors will not risk the chance of uterine rupture, which can result in death for the mother and child.
 However, this “risk” is actually less than one percent.
 It really boils down to doctors being afraid of lawsuits.
-In addition, many hospitals are pushing this out of a fear of malpractice but also because C-sections are faster deliveries that result in quicker operating room turnovers.
+In addition, many hospitals are pushing this out of fear of obgyn malpractice but also because C-sections are faster deliveries that result in quicker operating room turnovers.
 It all eventually comes down to the almighty dollar and the bottom line.

 If you feel that your care has been compromised by a doctor who was more worried about protecting himself than taking care of your child, you have options.
 No woman should be forced to have a medical procedure that she does not wish to have or that is not truly medically necessary.
-If this has happened to you, contact Wolf & Pravato to find out what your rights are in these circumstances.
+If this has happened to you, contact the law offices of Wolf & Pravato to find out what your rights are in these circumstances.